Exploiting Verified Neural Networks via Floating Point Numerical Error: Background and related work

+\textbf{Training robust networks:} Researchers have developed various techniques to train robust networks~\citep{ madry2018towards, mirman2018differentiable, tramer2019adversarial, wong2020Fast}. \citet{ madry2018towards} formulates the robust training problem as minimizing the worst loss within the input perturbation and proposes training on data generated by the Projected Gradient Descent (PGD) adversary.
+In this work, we consider robust networks trained with the PGD adversary.

+\textbf{Complete verification:} Complete verification (a.k.a. exact verification) methods either prove the property being verified or provide a counterexample to disprove it.
+Complete verifiers have formulated the verification problem as a Satisfiability Modulo Theories (SMT) problem~\citep{ scheibler2015towards, huang2017safety, katz2017reluplex, ehlers2017formal, bunel2020branch} or a Mixed Integer Linear Programming (MILP) problem~\citep{ lomuscio2017approach, cheng2017maximum, fischetti2018deep, dutta2018output, tjeng2018evaluating}.
+In principle, SMT solvers are able to model exact floating point arithmetic~\citep{ rummer2010smt} or exact real arithmetic~\citep{ corzilius2012smt}.
+However, for efficiency reasons, deployed SMT solvers for verifying neural networks all use inexact floating point arithmetic to reason about the neural network inference.
+MILP solvers typically work directly with floating point, do not attempt to model real arithmetic exactly, and therefore suffer from numerical error.
+There have also been efforts on extending MILP solvers to produce exact or conservative results \citep{ steffy2013valid, neumaier2004safe}, but they exhibit limited performance and have not been applied to neural network verification.

-Floating point error has been accounted for in some certification frameworks~\cite{singh2018fast} by maintaining upper and lower rounding bounds for sound floating point arithmetic~\cite{mine2004relational}.
-Such frameworks should be extensible to model numerical error in implementations like Winograd convolution but the effectiveness of this extension remains to be studied.
-And these techniques only aspire to verify an over-approximation of robustness.
+\textbf{Incomplete verification:} On the spectrum of the tradeoff between completeness and scalability, incomplete methods (a.k.a. certification methods) aspire to deliver more scalable verification by adopting over-approximation while admitting the inability to either prove or disprove the properties in certain cases.
+There is a large body of related research~\citep{ wong2017provable, weng2018towards, gehr2018ai2, zhang2018efficient, raghunathan2018semidefinite, dvijotham2018training, mirman2018differentiable, singh2019an}. \citet{salman2019convex} unifies most of the relaxation methods under a common convex relaxation framework and suggests that there is an inherent barrier to tight verification via layer-wise convex relaxation captured by such a framework.
+We highlight that floating point error of implementations that use a direct dot product formulation has been accounted for in some certification frameworks~\citep{singh2018fast, singh2019an} by maintaining upper and lower rounding bounds for sound floating point arithmetic~\citep{ mine2004relational}.
+Such frameworks should be extensible to model numerical error in more sophisticated implementations like the Winograd convolution \citep{ lavin2016fast}, but the effectiveness of this extension remains to be studied.
+However, most of the certification algorithms have not considered floating point error and may be vulnerable to attacks that exploit this deficiency.

-On the contrary, very little attention has been paid to floating point error in the literature of exact verification of neural networks.
-In this work, we argue that this issue should not be overlooked by presenting practical techniques to construct adversarial examples for verified neural networks.